-“How can we equip teenagers to truly live out their faith in a world full of distractions?”
+- How can we equip teenagers to truly live out their faith in a world full of distractions?

-“How do you actually disciple teenagers today, connecting them with positive adult role models who will mentor them on how to walk like Jesus?”
+- How do you actually disciple teenagers today, connecting them with positive adult role models who mentor them on walking with Jesus?

-A few years ago, in our book Ministry by Teenagers, my good friend David R. Smith and I addressed the proverbial elephant in the room: The growing number of teenagers raised in the church who will walk away from their faith during or shortly after high school.
-It’s a sad reality, one plagued by conjecture of “what the real problem is.”
+In our book Ministry by Teenagers, my friend David R. Smith and I address the proverbial elephant in the room: the growing number of teens raised in the church who walk away from their faith during or after high school.
+This sad reality is plagued by conjecture about “what the real problem is.”

-In other words, we can use words like “disciple” and “mentor” all day long, but what does this look like with teenagers in the church today?
-Simple questions like, “What discipleship material works well with today’s kids?”
+But what does this actually look like?
+What are some specifics when it comes to how to disciple a teenager?
+We can use words like “disciple” and “mentor” all day long.
+But what does this look like with teenagers in the church today?
+What discipleship materials work well with today’s kids?